redixhumayun/backend-take-home-assignment/README.md

 #### STOCK WAREHOUSE
 This is the expected format of the command: `STOCK WAREHOUSE --warehouse ${warehouseName} --sku ${skuNumber} --quantity ${quantity}`
-This command is used to a certain product's stock to a warehouse.
+This command is used to add a certain product's stock to a warehouse.

 #### UNSTOCK WAREHOUSE
-This is the expected format of the command: `UNSTOCK WAREHOUSE --warehouse ${warehouseName} `
+This is the expected format of the command: `UNSTOCK WAREHOUSE --warehouse ${warehouseName} --sku ${skuNumber} --quantity ${quantity}`
+This command is used to remove a certain product's stock from a warehouse.

+#### LIST PRODUCTS
+This is the expected format of the command: `LIST PRODUCTS --warehouse ${warehouseName}` This command is used to list all details of all products in a warehouse.